GiovaneIwamoto/grid-motors/README.md

 ### **FEATURES**

 > [!IMPORTANT]
 > All functionalities of the routes and the authentication system are documented in Swagger, which can be accessed at the specif route defined bellow after starting the local server with npm run start.
-The project also includes development dependencies such as nodemon for automatic server restarts and ts-node for running TypeScript files without compilation.
+The project also includes development dependencies such as nodemon for automatic server restarts.

+> CARS OPERATIONS

 `CAR REGISTER` Allows authenticated users to register a car being necessary to have at least one accessory.
 The car fabrication year must be between 1950 and 2023.
 It is not able to register duplicates accessories at the same object.